Kenosha police investigating gunfire in 5200 block of 33rd Avenue; no injuries reported

-Kenosha police continued an investigation into gunfire that struck at least one vehicle in the 5200 block of 33rd Avenue.
+Kenosha police Thursday night were continuing to investigate gunfire that struck at least one vehicle in the 5200 block of 33rd Avenue.

-The gunfire was initially reported around 5:40 p.m.
+The gunfire was initially reported at about 5:40 p.m.
 Thursday.
-According to Lt.
+According to police Lt.
 Desiree Farchione, no one was injured as a result of the gunfire.

 Officers continued recovering shell casings outside several businesses at the scene and were looking to view possible evidence from video cameras in the area, she said.